tgstation/tgstation/code/datums/ai/making_your_ai.md

 		return SUBTREE_RETURN_FINISH_PLANNING
 ```

-As you can see we're putting the search behavior... on a behavior! and sinc e the planning subtree passes to other subtrees afterwards, the monkey will still find things to do.
-The next pass, if the search behavior was successful, the action can be completed.
+As you can see we're putting the search behavior... on a behavior! and since the planning subtree passes to other subtrees afterwards, the monkey will still find things to do.
+The next pass, if the search behavior was successful the action can be completed.

 ### Behaviors for subtrees

 Finally, we've reached the final stop on this controller rabbit hole: Behaviors!
-These are what subtrees are planning, and the AI will do THESE from first planned all the way to the end, just like it runs through subtrees.
+These are what subtrees are planning, and the AI will do **these** from first planned all the way to the end, just like it runs through subtrees.

 As before, let's take a look at a basic example of one: